codecuddy/bricklayer/README.md

 <a href="http://wintercoding.com/vitruvia_New/main.html#concepts/1/1">Vitruvia</a> and then applying
 what you've learned and your own creativity in
 <a href="https://bricklayer-lite.appspot.com/static/index.html" target="_blank">Bricklayer-Lite.</a>
+Begin with Level 1 and move up at a comfortable pace.

 <strong>Coding with Bricklayer</strong></br>
 Bricklayer expands on what you learned and used in Vitruvia and Bricklayer-Lite.